FabijanZulj/blame.nvim/README.md

 - `merge_consecutive` - boolean - Merge consecutive blames that are from the same commit
 - `max_summary_width` - If date_message is used, cut the summary if it excedes this number of characters
 - `colors` - list of RGB strings to use instead of randomly generated RGBs for highlights
+- `blame_options` - list of blame options to use for git blame.
+If nil, then no options are used
 - `commit_detail_view` - string - "tab"|"split"|"vsplit"|"current" - Open commit details in a new tab, split, vsplit or current buffer
 - `format_fn` - format function that is used for processing of porcelain lines.
 See below for details ( built-in: `("blame.formats.default_formats").date_message` and `("blame.formats.default_formats").commit_date_author_fn` )